 Therefore, with the theme, Ecologies – Lost, Found and Continued, the biennial engages a post-anthropocentric worldview: it searches for ecologies that may be ‘lost’ to the dominant imaginary of the modern, rationalised Western society and found in what by some is considered to be the periphery of this.
 However, perhaps these are not peripheries but rather deep-rooted centres of knowledge, which could guide us towards more sustainable, conscious and spiritually anchored futures, if continued.
 Bringing these ecologies forth through the art, the biennial asks: how can non-anthropocentric positions and holistic knowledge systems be continued as foundations on which we can move onwards – be brought into new context, inspire processes of innovation, as well as ways of presenting and engaging art?

 The 2019 Biennial continues a research trajectory initiated with the Screen City Biennial 2017 edition that examined how art and stories of people migrate into new forms, realities and modes of existence.
 The 2019 edition focuses on how migration of ecologies of culture, knowledge systems, and ways of living could redirect cultures, environments and cities today.
 It explores what kinds of ecological migration could be possible, could favourably be continued, to avoid ecological crisis.

 The biennial examines ‘ecologies’ as both a premise of locating and generating knowledge on how we co-exist with the world, and as an approach to thinking-through-practice.
-Through 2019, the biennial Research Program and SCB Journal will explore the questions - what philosophical and spiritual ecologies of thinking does the art practice and engage?
-How does the art engage with material and technological ecologies of space?
-How does the art engage and affect ecologies of hybrid environments?
+Through 2019, the Biennial Talk Program and SCB Journal will deepen the perspectives on the SCB framework of activities, departing from the theme Ecologies - lost, found and continued.

 The SCB will take place from October 17-30, 2019.